Edward T. Lewis (college president)

-Edward T. Lewis (born 1936), more commonly known as Ted Lewis, is an American college administrator, educator, educational consultant, and poet.
+Edward T. Lewis (29 May 1934 – 11 December 2025), more commonly known as Ted Lewis, was an American college administrator, educator, educational consultant, and poet.
 He served as the fourth president of St. Mary's College of Maryland, from 1982 to 1996; and served as president and CEO of the Pennsylvania Academy of the Fine Arts, from 2007 to 2009.

 He was also a poet in his early life and has been widely published in literary magazines and newspapers.

 Early life and education

 Lewis was born and raised in Warwick, Rhode Island, the son of an insurance salesman who only had an eight grade education.
 He initially did not maintain an interest in higher education, dropping out of North Carolina State University without graduating.
 He then joined the United States Army, and served for two years during the Korean War.

 Later he completed an undergraduate degree at Union College and them went on to earn a master's degrees from Boston University, where he was a teaching fellow, and later received a doctorate from the University of Denver.